JFerraro26/passPro/journals/joseph_ferraro.md

 - an account api that grabs the events and sales associated with an account

 The team worked on a redux token issue and the front end for the sales cart

+## 5/30/23

+Today, I worked on:

+- The event searchbar correctly displays the events in the querry and upon click takes you to that event detail page

+The team worked on individual front end goals.